- Home

 Side effects of chemotherapy

 There are many possible side effects of chemotherapy, depending on the type of drugs you are given.
-Side effects may include:
+Talk to your doctor about ways to reduce or manage any side effects you have.

 - nausea or vomiting